everlasterVR/everlastervr.github.io/_vam_plugins/naturalis/v1.0/info_for_creators/content.md

 3. Open the pose file in a text editor and remove the morphs with **BM_** and **TM_** prefixes manually

 ## Scenes

+### Instant Calibration on Scene Load

+Naturalis saves calibration data to the scene file so that when the scene is loaded, the calibration goes through instantly without interfering with scene playback and the person's pose.
+However, this only works if **calibration is not pending** when you save the scene.

+### Ensuring Consistent Poses When Calibrating

+Since calibrating loads a pose and disables collision temporarily, another character colliding with the plugin's person atom will stop colliding with it for the duration of calibration.
+To ensure that the character's pose is aligned correctly when the calibration finishes, make sure the pose isn't too dependent on collision with the plugin's person atom.
+For example, use Position On and Rotation On states to keep the necessary controllers in their intended place even when there's no collision with the plugin's person atom.

+On a related note, any kind of trigger that loads a pose should not be triggered while calibration is ongoing.
+At the end of calibration, the pose will just be reset back to what it was before calibration anyway.
+In addition, loading a pose during calibration could interefere with the calibration result.

 ### Audio Playback During Calibration